surajcodesml/a2a/README.md

 # PayStabl Agent Demo - A2A Protocol

-This project demonstrates a multi-agent application that showcases the A2A protocol using PayStabl x402 payment agent.
-The system allows agents to automatically handle paywalled content by facilitating secure payments through the PayStabl agent.
+This project demos the paystabl's paywalled payment handling for other agent on the A2A protocol using x402 payment required.
+This system allows agents to automatically handle paywalled content by facilitating secure payments through the PayStabl agent.

 ## Overview

 This application contains three main agents:

 - **Host Agent**: The primary orchestrator that facilitates communication between agents
-- **Carfax Agent**: Demonstrates X402 payment by fetching vehicle data using VIN numbers from paywalled Carfax content
+- **Carfax Agent**: Fetches vehicle data using VIN numbers from paywalled Carfax content  Demonstrates X402 payment by fetching vehicle data using VIN numbers from paywalled Carfax content
 - **PayStabl Agent**: Handles the X402 payment protocol when content is behind a paywall (HTTP 402 status)

 ## How It Works